Lal Pur District

 Lal Pur was a famous trade route.
 The Khan would collect taxes from the traders.
-Lal Pur was considered a kingdom.
+Lal Pur was considered to be a kingdom.

-Saadat khan Mohmand of Lal Pur was the father-in-law of Amir of Afghanistan and was the grandfather of the famous Amir Ayub Khan of Afghanistan, also known as "The Victor of Maiwand" or "The Afghan Prince Charlie".
+Saadat Khan Mohmand of Lal Pur was the father-in-law of Amir Sher Ali Khan and was the grandfather of both Mohammad Yaqub Khan and Ayub Khan (Emir of Afghanistan), also known as "The Victor of Maiwand" or "The Afghan Prince Charlie".

-The Khan of Lalpur rule was from Lal Pur, Afghanistan to Peshawar, Pakistan.